KaitlinCarlon/SEM-Project/use-cases/use-case-template.md

 ### Preconditions

-We know the role.
-Database contains current employee salary data.
+Connection to the world Database.

 ### Success End Condition

-A report is available for HR to provide to finance.
+A report is available for UN researcher.

 ### Failed End Condition